Camera Influence Fields

 • GlobalCameraInfluenceComponent — Applies a priority influence globally for its entire active lifetime.
 Place this on the StageData entity so it activates and deactivates automatically with the stage.

-• CameraInfluenceFieldComponent — Applies a priority influence only when the player enters a defined spatial volume.
+• CameraInfluenceFieldComponent — Applies a priority influence only when an entity (typically a player unit) enters a defined spatial volume.
 Requires a PhysX Collider set as a trigger on the same entity.
 See Physics Trigger Volume Utility.

 For usage guides and setup examples, see The Basics: GS_PhantomCam.